 - Full author names, affiliations, and email addresses must be represented on the article and within the metadata, completed upon initial submission.

 - Authors must submit an original and blinded copy of their article.
-Authors have followed the instructions in the "Ensuring a Blind Review" document (available in the submission upload area) to ensure that a blind copy of their article has been submitted.
+Authors must follow the instructions in the "Ensuring a Blind Review" document (available in the submission upload area) to ensure that all no identifiers are in the blinded copy of their article.

 - All electronic references include the DOI if available.
 If no DOI has been issued, the URL should be included in the reference.
 References will be included in the wordcount.